-With a clear vision to set goals, it is essential to know the knowledge and expertise required to reach those goals.
+With a clear vision to set goals, knowing the knowledge and expertise required to reach those goals is essential.

-Choosing team members with the right set of skill sets is essential to reach goals within the set deadlines.
+Choosing team members with the right skill sets is essential to reach goals within the set deadlines.

 Defining Parameters and Deadlines

-The leader must have an action plan and strategies to know at what time the task can be completed.
-It helps in preventing the wastage of resources and making the right use of them.
+The leader must have an action plan and strategies to know when the task can be completed.
+It helps prevent the wastage of resources and make the right use of them.